Domain Invariant Representation Learning with Domain Density Transformations: Introduction

-Our contribution in this work is threefold: \begin{itemize} \item We shed light on the domain generalization problem by providing several theoretical observations: a necessary and sufficient condition for the existence of a domain-invariant representation and a connection between domain-independent representation and a marginally-aligned representation. \item We propose a theoretically grounded method for learning a domain-invariant representation based on domain density transformation functions.
-We also demonstrate that we can learn the domain transformation functions by GANs in order to implement our approach in practice. \item We show the effectiveness of our methods by performing experiments on widely used domain generalization datasets (e.g., Rotated MNIST, PACS and OfficeHome) and compare with relevant baselines (especially DGER \cite{zhao2020domain}, a main baseline that also aims to learn domain invariant representations). \end{itemize}
+Our contribution in this work is threefold: \begin{itemize} \item We revisit the domain invariant representation learning problem and shed some light by providing several observations: a necessary and sufficient condition for the existence of a domain-invariant representation and a connection between domain-independent representation and a marginally-aligned representation. \item We propose a theoretically grounded method for learning a domain-invariant representation based on domain density transformation functions.
+We also demonstrate that we can learn the domain transformation functions by GANs in order to implement our approach in practice. \item We empirically show the effectiveness of our method by performing experiments on widely used domain generalization datasets (e.g., Rotated MNIST, VLCS and PACS) and compare our method with relevant baselines (especially CIDG \cite{li2018domain}, CIDDG \cite{li2018deep} and DGER \cite{zhao2020domain}). \end{itemize}